 There’s an old saying that “timing is everything”, and for any lawyer who’s seeking a fresh career challenge that adage certainly rings true.
 For one reason or another, certain months of the year are more conducive to landing a new job based on a given applicant’s skills and legal experience.
 Selling a home, planning for a year-end bonus, or waiting for kids to get out of school can all potentially alter a lawyer’s timetable when seeking greener pastures.
 However, if all of these considerations are equal, there are specific times of year that are better for attorneys to pursue a career move.

 The best time of the year for lawyers to make a career move is early January to Mid-April due to increased hiring as companies near the end of the financial year and start new annual budgets.
 Mid-August through October is also a great time as staff members come off vacations and summer internships draw to a close.
+And while November and December aren’t always ideal times to find a new position, opportunities still exist even at the end of the year.
 Read on to learn how to position yourself and prepare for these opportune times.

 Best Time: Early January to Mid-April